TommyC81/TPF2-LineManager/README.md

 * Line name "**BUS ABC-1 [M]**" - this line is **MANUALLY** managed (no automatic vehicle management).
 * Line name "**TRUCK ABC-1 [C]**" - this line is managed according to default **(C) - CARGO** line rules.
 * Line name "**TRUCK ABC-1 [R:100]**" - this line is managed according to **(R) - RATE** line rules, to achieve a rate of 100.
+* Line name "**TRUCK ABC-1 [R:100:200]**" - this line is managed according to **(R) - RATE** line rules, to achieve a rate of 100.
+  Additionally, a second (and optional) parameter specifies that capacity should be increased in case a station load exceeds 200% of the average capacity per vehicle on the line.
 * Line name "**TRUCK ABC-1 [M]**" - this line is **MANUALLY** managed (no automatic vehicle management).

 Other ways to manage vehicles is to disable automatic management of some line categories (or all) and only